blured75/NodeTwitter/README.md

 ## Installation
 ### Binding your twitter account to the application

-Modify server.js to put your twitter key instead
+Modify server.js to put your twitter key instead or set the env variable TWITTER_KEY with your key for twitter

 ```
 const TWITTER_KEY = "......." // (line 11)
 ```

 If you don't have any twitter key, you need to :
   * Create an account on twitter
   * Ask for access for dev app platform